NjorogeMaurice/ObjectDetectionMobileApp/README.md

  The models were trained using Google Colab GPUs

  ## Model Deployment
- Both models were converted to TF lite files
+ Both models were converted to TF lite files.
+TF Lite ensures compatibility and leverages mobile-optimized operations.

  # Tools used